 Emphysematous pyelitis is isolated gas production inside the excretory system, secondary to acute bacterial infection.
 It is a relatively benign entity and needs accurate differentiation from the far more serious emphysematous pyelonephritis, which is gas production from an infection in the rena...

-Emphysematous pyelonephritis refers to a morbid infection of kidneys, with characteristic gas formation within or around the kidneys.
-If not treated early, it may lead to fulminant sepsis and carries a high mortality.
+Emphysematous pyelonephritis refers to a morbid infection with particular gas formation within or around the kidneys.
+If not treated early, it may lead to fulminant sepsis and, therefore, carries a high mortality.

-The patient usually presents with flank pain, urinary ...
+The patient usually presents with fevers and flank pain.
+I...

 Endometrial carcinoma staging allows appropriate treatment options to be considered and enables greater prognostic accuracy for endometrial carcinoma.